-Discover incredible savings up to 85% with our dentists in Agua Prieta.
-Whatever your dental problem you can find and book your quality-checked dental specialist online with Dental Departures, with guaranteed best prices.
+Discover savings up to 75% with our dentists in Agua Prieta.
+Whatever your dental problem, you can find and book your quality-checked dental specialist online with Dental Departures, taking advantage of our guaranteed best prices.

-As one of the two border crossings from Arizona to the Rio Sonora region Agua Prieta is the gateway to a myriad of changing scenery.
+As one of the two border crossings from Arizona to the Rio Sonora region, Agua Prieta is the gateway to myriad changing scenery.
 The Rio Sonora route winds its way through old Mexican towns, colonial architecture, scenic landscapes and other attractions, offering a fascinating glimpse of old Mexico.
-For dental patients wanting to explore the countryside after their treatment, Agua Prieta is a great place to start.
+For dental patients wanting to explore the countryside before or after their treatment, Agua Prieta is a great place to start.

-The dentists we work with in Agua Prieta are no exception, being highly skilled and well-qualified – and a quick check on our website will confirm Agua Prieta dentists who are members, amongst other things, of the American Dental Association, the American Prosthodontics Society and the International Congress of Oral Implantologists.
+The dentists we work with in Agua Prieta are no exception: highly skilled and well-qualified.
+A quick check on our website will confirm Agua Prieta dentists who are members, amongst other things, of the American Dental Association, the American Prosthodontics Society and the International Congress of Oral Implantologists.

-Just because dental patients are looking for cheaper prices than they get at home, they do not expect a compromise on the quality of their treatment.
+Just because dental travelers are looking for cheaper prices than they get at home, they do not expect a compromise on the quality of their treatment.
 And nor should they.
-Thanks to cross-border training, and widespread travel, patients are able to get high-standards of dental care in Agua Prieta for a fraction of the prices they pay at home:
+Thanks to cross-border training and widespread travel, patients are able to receive high standards of dental care in Agua Prieta for a fraction of the prices they pay at home:

-- Average cost of root canal, post and crown in the US $2,200; At a dentist in Agua Prieta $500
+- Average cost of a root canal, post and crown in the US $2,200; at a dentist in Agua Prieta $500

-There are a variety of accommodation options in town, including very reasonably priced hotels for less than $50 a night.
+You will discover a variety of accommodation options in town, including reasonably priced hotels for less than $50 a night.
 Further accommodation choices are available in Douglas, on the US side of the border.
 From here you can drive or walk over the crossing where you can get a taxi to your dentist’s office or catch the free shuttle which some of our clinics provide.

-The gap between the reality and the perception of Mexico in relation to crime has been closing as visitor numbers for Mexico in 2012 reached record levels.
-While it is still the number one foreign destination for US travelers, accounting for 58%, there is a marked increase in visitors from South America and across Europe.
+The gap between the reality and the perception of Mexico in relation to crime has been closing as visitor numbers for Mexico reached record levels.
+Mexico is still the number one foreign destination for US travelers, welcoming more than 35 million travelers in 2017.

 The reality is that while there are isolated pockets of problem areas affected by drug-related violence in Mexico there are still vast swathes of this enormous country that are no less safe to visit than anywhere else in the world.

-The border towns have had a particularly bad press, but the US travel advisory has issued no warnings for Agua Prieta or plenty of the other border towns.
-While this means that travellers to these areas are generally safe you should still exercise common-sense precautions, as you should do in any unfamiliar environment, to ensure you have a safe and enjoyable visit.
+The border towns have had a particularly bad press, but the US travel advisory has issued no warnings for Agua Prieta.
+While this means that travelers to these areas are generally safe, you should still exercise common-sense precautions, as you should in any unfamiliar environment, to ensure you have a safe and enjoyable visit.
 For example, try to stick to the main roads; do not drive at night; be careful with your alcohol intake, etc.

 Our clinics offer a high-quality service, delivered with the best tools-of-the-trade and high-grade materials, ensuring you will have a good experience, hopefully surpassing your expectations.

-All of our clinics provide guarantees and warranties on the work your dentist carries out AND on any lab materials.
-You will have to check each clinic’s particular details but some offer long warranties of 5 years and over, which is way above and beyond what your dentist at home would usually offer.
+All our clinics provide warranties on the work your dentist carries out, including any lab materials.
+You will want to check each clinic’s particular details: some offer long warranties of five years and more, above and beyond what your dentist at home might offer.

 Our dental clinics have dentists and staff who speak both English and Spanish, so you will have no communication problems.
-While knowing the odd foreign phrase always goes down well when visiting a foreign country it is not necessary to get by in Agua Prieta.
+While knowing the odd foreign phrase always goes down well when visiting a foreign country, it is not necessary in order to get by in Agua Prieta.
 Many US residents visit regularly for shopping and so English is widely spoken and understood throughout the town.

 It is unlikely that your dentist in Agua Prieta will be able to bill your insurance company directly.
 However, your insurance company may reimburse you for your treatment costs when you have returned home.
-You will have to check with your insurance company before you book an appointment if you are eligible for out-of-network costs and if you are make sure to get the appropriate forms and documentation before you travel.
+Check with your insurance company before you book an appointment to learn whether you are eligible for out-of-network costs.
+If you qualify, make sure to get the appropriate forms and documentation before you travel.
 Your dentist will provide assistance on how to fill in the forms after your treatment.

 The northern region of the state of Sonora is a desert environment featuring high plains and rustic scenery.
-As you would expect the climate is dry and very hot throughout summer and the early autumn months.
-During the rest of the year it is temperate with weather similar to its US neighbour, Arizona.
+As you would expect, the climate is dry and very hot throughout the summer and the early autumn months.
+During the rest of the year, the weather is similar to its US neighbor, Arizona.

 Our dentists are open all year round and so you may visit at any time of the year that suits you.

-Throughout Mexico handicapped accessibility is a rather hit and miss affair.
-While a lot of hotels are wheelchair-friendly getting around outside the hotels may not be so easy.
-Many sidewalks lack wheelchair accessible ramps and can be steep–if there are sidewalks at all.
-Some bars and restaurants may seem to be wheelchair friendly, until you want to use the rest room –and you find steps or a doorway too narrow to fit a wheelchair through.
+Throughout Mexico, wheelchair accessibility is a rather hit and miss affair.
+While newer hotels are wheelchair-friendly, getting around outside the hotels may not be so easy.
+Many sidewalks lack wheelchair-accessible ramps and can be steep–if there are sidewalks at all.
+Some bars and restaurants may seem to be wheelchair friendly until you want to use the restroom–and you find steps or a doorway too narrow to fit a wheelchair through.
 If you have someone with you it should be easier to manage.

-Agua Prieta is not a resort town, although it is a popular.
-As it is a manufacturing town there are a few factories drawing in workers from all over Mexico.
-Along with shoppers coming over from the US it can get very busy, which means the border crossing wait times to get back over to the US side can be a couple of hours.
+Along with shoppers coming over from the US, the border crossing wait times to get back to the US side can be a couple of hours.

-Dental patients should be aware that gas sedation (nitrous oxide) is not offered as standard in Mexico, like it is in the US and Canada.
-For any patients requiring this it is offered as a specialist service by some clinics, but will need to be booked in advance by arrangement either with Dental Departures or your dental clinic.
-An anesthetist will need to be arranged to administer the sedation and this usually incurs an additional charge of around $400-$600.
-Obviously local anesthetic is available and offered as standard.
+Dental patients should be aware that gas sedation (nitrous oxide) is not offered as standard in Mexico, as it is in the US and Canada.
+It is offered as a specialist service by some clinics but will need to book in advance by arrangement either with Dental Departures or your dental clinic.
+An anesthetist will need to be arranged to administer the sedation, with an additional charge of around $400-$600.
+Obviously, local anesthetic is available and offered as standard.
 For patients who require anxiety medication, such as Valium, you will need to pre-book this in advance as well, or pack your own stash.

-Agua Prieta is generally a safe town to visit, but just as you would be cautious at night in any unfamiliar town the same applies here.
+Agua Prieta is generally a safe town to visit, so long as you practice the rules of the travel road.

 The Sonora desert landscape, historical landmarks, friendly people and warm sunshine all year round offer snowbirds traveling south to escape the weather a good reason to visit.

 Nowadays it is famed for its shopping.
-Its craftsmen are skilled in leather goods such as saddles and boots – with many horse and cattlemen coming here for their high quality goods.
+Its craftsmen are skilled in leather goods such as saddles and boots – with many horse and cattlemen visiting for their high-quality goods at low prices.
 Mexican pottery, jewelry and blankets are also handcrafted here and are big draws.

-Outdoor activities including bird-watching, hiking, 4-wheeling, or just relaxing by your hotel pool offer plenty of options.
+Outdoor activities include bird-watching, hiking, four-wheeling, or just relaxing by your hotel pool, offering plenty of options.
 Or if you're traveling by car, consider driving through miles of desert landscapes filled with saguaro cactus.
-For road-trips the Rio Sonora route down to Hermosillo and the Pan American Highway offer drives through stunning landscapes and historic towns and villages, with the nearby Fort Huachucha and the Old Buffalo Soldiers trail attracting thousands of visitors every year.
+For road trips, the Rio Sonora route down to Hermosillo and the Pan American Highway offers drives through stunning landscapes and historic towns and villages, with the nearby Fort Huachuca and the Old Buffalo Soldiers trail attracting thousands of visitors every year.

 Your US insurance will not cover you for driving in Mexico and at least 3rd party insurance is now a requirement for driving in Mexico.
 You can arrange this online from as little as $10 a day.

-The nearest international airport is Tuscson, Arizona, at 115 miles away.
-It is around a 2 hour drive on the I-10 and the AZ-80 or US-191 from there.
+The nearest international airport is Tucson, Arizona, 15 miles away.
+It is around a 2-hour drive on the I-10 and the AZ-80 or US-191 from there.

 Book an appointment with Dental Departures online for your Agua Prieta dentist.
 Compare our prices, read real patient reviews, view clinic photos and discover our exclusive discounts.
-You can also phone our free phone number, send us an e-mail or talk to us via our online chat.
-We're always happy to hear from you - so get in touch and get your dental problems sorted today.
+You can also phone our toll-free number, send us an e-mail or talk to us via our online chat.
+We're always happy to hear from you, so get in touch and get your dental problems sorted today.
 Or if you are ready to schedule your appointment, you can do so right here with us, any time of the day or night, at no charge to you.